Madonna

-Madonna's popularity was enhanced by roles in films such as Desperately Seeking Susan (1985), Dick Tracy (1990), A League of Their Own (1992) and Evita (1996).
-While she won a Golden Globe Award for Best Actress for the lattermost, many of her other films were not well received.
-As a businesswoman, Madonna founded the company Maverick in 1992, which included Maverick Records, one of the most successful artist-run labels in history.
-Her other ventures include fashion brands, written works, health clubs and filmmaking.
-She contributes to various charities, having founded the Ray of Light Foundation in 1998 and Raising Malawi in 2006, and advocates for gender equality and LGBT rights.
+Madonna has starred in films such as Desperately Seeking Susan (1985), Dick Tracy (1990), A League of Their Own (1992), and Evita (1996).
+Although many of her films were not well-received, she won the Golden Globe Award for Best Actress for portraying Eva Perón in Evita.
+Her business endeavors encompass the entertainment company Maverick (1992–2009), which included Maverick Records—one of the most successful artist-run labels.
+Madonna has also pursued fashion brands, written works, health clubs, and filmmaking.
+She contributes to various charities, having founded the Ray of Light Foundation in 1998 and Raising Malawi in 2006, and advocates for gender equality and LGBTQ rights.

-Madonna is the best-selling female recording artist of all time and the first female performer to accumulate US$1 billion from her concerts.
-She is the most successful solo artist in the history of the US Billboard Hot 100 chart and has achieved 44 number-one singles in between major global music markets.
-Her accolades include seven Grammy Awards, two Golden Globe Awards, 20 MTV Video Music Awards, 17 Japan Gold Disc Awards, and an induction into the Rock and Roll Hall of Fame in her first year of eligibility.
-On Forbes annual rankings, Madonna became the world's highest-paid female musician a record 11 times across four decades (1980s–2010s).
-Billboard named her the Artist of the Decade (1980s), the Greatest Dance Artist of All Time, and the Greatest Music Video Artist of All Time.
-She was also listed among Rolling Stones greatest artists and greatest songwriters ever.
+Madonna is the best-selling female music artist of all time, and the first female performer to accumulate US$1 billion from her concerts.
+She has twelve number-one singles on the US Billboard Hot 100 and ten number-one albums on the US Billboard 200, and holds the record for the most chart-toppers on a single Billboard chart.
+(Note: She has fifty number-one songs on the Dance Club Songs chart.)
+Her accolades include seven Grammy Awards, two Golden Globe Awards, twenty MTV Video Music Awards, and an induction into the Rock and Roll Hall of Fame in her first year of eligibility.
+Madonna was the world's highest-paid female musician for a record eleven years across four decades (1980s–2010s).
+She has become the subject of various scholarly, literary, and artistic works, giving rise to an academic subfield known as Madonna studies.

 Life and career

 1958–1978: Early life

-Madonna Louise Ciccone was born in Bay City, Michigan, on August 16, 1958, to Roman Catholic parents Madonna Louise (née Fortin) and Silvio Anthony "Tony" Ciccone.
-Her father's parents were Italian emigrants from Pacentro while her mother was of French-Canadian descent.
-Tony Ciccone worked as an optics engineer for Chrysler Defense and its successor, General Dynamics Land Systems, on military projects.
-Since Madonna had the same name as her mother, family members called her "Little Nonnie".
-Her mother died of breast cancer on December 1, 1963, when Madonna was five years old.
-Madonna grew up in the Detroit suburbs of Pontiac and Avon Township (now Rochester Hills), alongside her two older brothers—Anthony (1956–2023) and Martin (born 1957)—and three younger siblings—Paula (born 1959), Christopher (1960–2024), and Melanie (born 1962).
-Madonna adopted Veronica as a confirmation name upon receiving the sacrament in the Catholic Church in 1966.
+Madonna Louise Ciccone was born in Bay City, Michigan, on August 16, 1958.
+Her father, Silvio "Tony" Ciccone, worked as an optical and military engineer, as well as a physicist, for Chrysler Defense and later General Dynamics Land Systems; her mother, Madonna Louise (née Fortin), was an X-ray technician.
+Tony's parents were Italian emigrants from Pacentro, while her mother was of French-Canadian descent.
+Since Madonna shared her name with her mother, family members referred to her as "Little Nonnie".
+Madonna was raised in the Detroit suburbs of Pontiac and Avon Township (now Rochester Hills), alongside her two older brothers, Anthony and Martin, and her three younger siblings, Paula, Christopher, and Melanie.